qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 You can use `/effect give @p immersive_portals:longer_reach` to increase a player's hand reach.

 This mod also adds the potion of longer reach which can be found in the treasure of sponge dungeons in the alternate4 dimension.

+### Shader Compatibility
+Compatible with most OptiFine shaders.
+Incompatible with path tracing shaders.

+You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.